 Pro tip: Bubbles tend to get stuck in the corners of the pendant.
 Look hard at these areas for bubbles.

 Set it aside to cure.
 The crystal doming resin is 90 percent cured at 24 hours.
 Allow seven days for a 100 percent cure.

 Once the pendants are cured, you can hang on a necklace.

 These make a great gift for the ladies in your life.

 Hint: The easiest way to make photo pendants is to start with our beginner resin kit.
 It contains the resin, mixing supplies, and bezel blanks to get you making beautiful gifts in no time.
 Simply choose your glove size and you’re all set!

-You might also want a copy of Resin Jewelry Making.
+If you want to learn more besides how to make a resin photo pendant, you might also want a copy of the ebook, How to Make Resin Jewelry with Bezels.
+Learn the basics of creating jewelry with resin, plus get 15 projects even a beginner can make.
 Devour the PDF ebook in an afternoon and go from confused to confident with resin!

 Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC